-To tackle some of the challenges I think we would need to apply a myriad of measures including reforms of the Land Use Act, Building regulation standards – development and enforcement, Housing development financing and mortgages, Adoption of new age materials/ technologies for construction.
+To tackle some of the challenges I think we would need to apply a myriad of measures including reforms of the Land Use Act, Building regulation standards – development and enforcement, Housing development financing and mortgages, Adoption of new-age materials/ technologies for construction.

 Regarding Land use act reforms, it is still tough in areas of acquiring land, title deeds, and getting permits for construction.
-The bureaucracy is still overwhelming, and cases of multiple allocation of the same land still persist.
+The bureaucracy is still overwhelming, and cases of multiple allocations of the same land still persist.
 Reducing the number of hoops that developers have to scale through would go a long way in attracting serious investors and developers into the market.

-Issues of financing also is tied to Land use act, it is difficult to even begin to speak of mortgages and other types of housing finances if there is no proper legal document (i.e. Title deeds) confirming land ownership.
-In other climes, property serves as legitimate collateral to obtain funding that amongst others can be used for part or full funding of developments.
+Issues of financing also are tied to Land use act, it is difficult to even begin to speak of mortgages and other types of housing finances if there is no proper legal document (i.e. Title deeds) confirming land ownership.
+In other climes, the property serves as legitimate collateral to obtain funding that amongst others can be used for part or full funding of developments.

-Going further on financing, there is also a need for government through the central bank to set-up a construction fund that developers can access at more favourable interest rates.
+Going further on financing, there is also a need for the government through the central bank to set-up a construction fund that developers can access at more favourable interest rates.
 The pension funds can also be opened up to further invest in real estate and the housing stock.

 A key area that can also go a long way in reducing the housing stock relates to the way we currently build in Nigeria.
 Today we use way too much concrete, Iron rods and pillars; which make our buildings too expensive to construct.
-In most of the west you have a hard outer shell, and the interior is from cement or wood particle-board.
-Focusing on the material and components used for construction will greatly reduce the cost of building and by default deliver the much touted about ‘affordable housing’.
+In most of the west, you have a hard outer shell, and the interior is from cement or wood particle-board.
+Focusing on the material and components used for construction will greatly reduce the cost of building and by default deliver the much-touted about ‘affordable housing’.

 Your company has been involved in the development of high-end residential properties, such as Azuri Peninsula, and the Eko Atlantic City, which is expected to create a new economic capital for Africa.
 Please tell us about your projects and their long term impact in the country.

 This is a great question, the Azuri Peninsula and Eko Atlantic city are examples of how cities and projects should be planned and delivered.
 The City is designed to be a world-class development that will include an Industrial Hub, World-class medical centres that would deliver the best of health care and halt Nigerian medical tourism, Universities and other centres of research, learning and development.
 It also includes plans for a technology hub.
-A couple of Nigerian premier Banks and finance institutions are already committed to having their headquarters at Eko Atlantic City.
-The design brings to bear the relationship between works and live by this we have a City that encourages a work life balance by taking conscious steps to ensure the environment encourages walking, greens and the love for nature.
+A couple of Nigerian premier Banks and financial institutions are already committed to having their headquarters at Eko Atlantic City.
+The design brings to bear the relationship between works and live by this we have a City that encourages a work-life balance by taking conscious steps to ensure the environment encourages walking, greens and the love for nature.